 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and overlaid with slates.
-Access to the roof void was via a eaves hatch and found to be of timber framed construction.
+The roof is of pitched and hipped design overlaid in slate with metal ridge details.
+There is a double glazed skylight on the rear roof pitch.
+Our inspection of the roof void was via a hall ceiling hatch, Our inspection of the roof void was via a hall ceiling hatch, which revealed the roof to be of timber framed construction overlaid in timber sarking.
+The roof space was noted to be insulated.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Mixed cast iron and pvc goods.
+There is a combination of PVC and cast iron goods.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Main walls are believed to be of cavity brick construction, finished with a roughcast render.
+The walls are of cavity brick construction, roughcast externally.
+It appears that cavity wall insulation has been installed.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are uPVC framed sealed unit double glazing with similar doors.
-External decorations Visually inspected.
-Painted render and cast iron goods.
-Conservatories / porches Side porch of uPVC double glazed construction with mono pitched polycarbonate roof.
-There is also a conservatory to the rear of the building with uPVC double glazed construction with a mono pitched polycarbonate roof.
+Windows are of uPVC framed, sealed unit double glazing.
+The front external door is a timber unit with single glazing and the rear door from the kitchen is also a timber unit, which is sheltered by the porch/utility room.
+External joinery comprises timber soffits and fascias.